 - Official GRE (and TOEFL if applicable) test scores

 - Statement of Purpose that explains your reasons for wanting to be admitted to the Design + Computation Dual Degree Program- Please include examples of work completed at the intersection of design + computation.

 - Three recommendations from persons familiar with the applicant's personal and professional qualifications

-Review of completed applications for the Master of Science in Architecture/Master of Science in Computer Science or Information Technology Dual Degree program will begin January 15th.
-The committee must receive your application to both the University (A.) as well as the submitted package specific to the Dual Degree (B.) before consideration for admission can begin.
+Review of completed applications for the Master of Science in Architecture/Master of Science in Computer Science or Information Technology Dual Degree program will begin on January 15th.
+The committee must receive your application to both programs to be considered for financial assistance supported through the Dual Degree Program.